chris-dykes-j/chris-dykes-j/README.md

 I'm a noob programmer, student, and drummer.
 I have varying degrees of experience with Java, Python, JS, PHP, and Rust.
-Currently, I'm working on a gui application in Rust that will help new musicians work on their rhythm (for as long I can maintain my attention); the repository will be public when I can make it somewhat acceptable, lol.
+Currently, I'm working on a gui application that will help new musicians work on their rhythm (for as long I can maintain my attention); the repository will be public when I can make it somewhat acceptable, lol.

 The j is for Jazz.